microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-callrecording-and-calltranscript.md

 ## Subscribe to transcripts available at the tenant-level

 To get change notifications for any transcript available for any online meeting in a tenant, subscribe to `communications/onlineMeetings/getAllTranscripts`.
 This resource supports [including resource data](change-notifications-with-resource-data.md) in the notification.
 The notification for a transcript is sent only if the subscription happens before the transcription starts.
+This subscription supports scheduled [onlineMeetings](/graph/api/resources/onlinemeeting).

+> [!NOTE]
-This subscription supports scheduled [onlineMeetings](/graph/api/resources/onlinemeeting) but not channel meetings.
+> This subscription supports channel meetings on the /beta endpoint.

 ### Permissions